Archive for the 'essay' Category

 I took a stab at it a couple years ago by presenting a paper at a low-level, regional MLA lit-studies conference.
 I was met with blank stares, for the most part, perhaps because I eschewed the jargon of the trade as much as possible.
 Because they could understand all the words I used, the audience may have felt talked down to.
 Or maybe it’s just a crappy paper.
 It certainly doesn’t delve deep enough into the implied thesis: that climate is a character or anyway a means of characterizing roles.

 In any case, here’s the paper as presented at the conference in 2005.
 Perhaps it’ll be of some use to an eco-conscious scholar attempting to open the field of climatocriticism.
-Continue Reading »
+Read the rest of this entry »

 Peter Gelman Podcasts